Oh, Great Swamee….

 Sometimes when I’m reading, as the witching hour approaches, I catch movement just outside the periphery of my vision…beyond the light cast by my reading lamp.
 A shadow that doesn’t quite belong, a flash of light despite the darkness that surrounds me.
 I don’t fear them, I welcome them.

 I’m comfortable with my spirits.
 The spirits residing here…and the ones I brought with me from a time gone by, from places that no longer exist anywhere other than my mind.
 No vampires or werewolves, just spirits that lovingly caress a cheek or place a steadying hand lightly upon my shoulder.
-Comfortable and loving spirits from a time long past who visit me every day, not just Halloween.
+Comfortable and loving spirits from a long past who visit me every day, not just Halloween.

 For more of Don Miller’s ramblings https://www.amazon.com/Don-Miller/e/B018IT38GM